Shoulder pain

 Common symptoms include:

-- Pain with movement, especially when the arm is lifted outward or above the head
+- Pain with movement, especially when the arm is lifted outwards or above the head

 - Stiffness in the shoulder joint